EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Predicates.md

 //div[@class="head"][@id="top"]
 ```

-Restricts a nodeset only if some condition is true.
-They can be chained.
+Restricts a nodeset only if some condition is true
+They can be chained

 # Operators